dashaw92/Uno/README.md

 ### How to play
 Host:
 ```
+java me.daniel.uno.Server [port]
+OR
-java me/daniel/uno/Server [port]
+java -jar uno.jar [port]
 ```
 The default port is `1312`.
 You must port forward unless you are all playing on the same network.

 Player:
 `telnet <ip> <port>` OR `nc <ip> <port>` or with PuTTY, using the `Raw` option.
-Once connected, enter a nickname on the blank line.
+Once connected, enter a nickname.
 If no nickname is entered, a random
 nickname will be created.

 During the game, you will be presented with four options on your turn: `PLAY`, `UNO`, `DRAW`, or `SKIP`.